Electric Transformers

 Tape wound cores are used where thousands of transformers are needed, and weight and dimensions must be reduced.
 They are the most common core used for manufacturing toroidal transformers and are preferred over laminated cores due to their size.

-Aside from specifying the type of transformer and core material, other specifications must also be given to complete the design.
-Below are some important transformer specifications that are included in the product datasheet.
+Aside from specifying the type of transformer and core material, several other specifications are crucial for completing the design.
+The following are key transformer specifications typically included in the product datasheet:

 Number of Primary and Secondary Windings: A simple toroidal transformer has only one primary and one secondary winding.
 More windings can be addede for better flexibility.
 A usual design, there is one primary and two secondary windings.
 These designs have six lead wires.
 The secondary windings are used independently and can be configured to be in parallel or series.